brentvollebregt/nitratine.net/posts/python-keylogger/post.md

 logging.basicConfig(filename=(log_dir + "key_log.txt"), level=logging.DEBUG, format='%(asctime)s: %(message)s')
 ```

 Then create a definition for keypresses called on_press which takes key as a parameter.
 In this definition, we want to log the key using the logging info method.
-The key will need to be casted to a string before logging it.
+The key will need to be cast to a string before logging it.

 ```python
 def on_press(key):